Skip to content

 The World Has Turned And Left Me Here

-Pinkerton always gets lauded as the closest Weezer has ever come to a bona fide concept album (something which it both is and isn’t, as we shall later explore), but I still think Blue has something of a unifying intent to it.
-Between songs like “In The Garage” and “Only In Dreams,” there’s definitely a [...]
+Pinkerton is the closest Weezer has ever come to a bona fide concept album, but I still think Blue has a kind of continuity to it.
+Between songs like “In The Garage” and “Only In Dreams,” there’s a common theme of the outcast nerd archetype (leading to the fake genre many claim Weezer birthed: “geek rock”), in spite […]

 No One Else

-With a sudden onslaught of poppy, distorted guitars, a rush of lyrics about love and loneliness, and some truly fantastic falsetto harmonies provided by bassist Matt Sharp, this track embodies all that is great about Blue Album era Weez.
-Rivers Cuomo’s lyric is one of the most cleverly understated of his career, as he pines, [...]
+With a sudden onslaught of poppy, distorted guitars, a rush of lyrics about love and loneliness, and some truly fantastic falsetto harmonies provided by bassist Matt Sharp, this track embodies all that is great about Blue Album-era Weezer.
+Rivers Cuomo’s lyric is one of the most cleverly understated of his career, as he pines, “I […]